What Is Culturalism | Each and everything about culture

 1. Emphasis on Cultural Diversity

-Culturalism emphasizes the diversity of cultures and the importance of understanding cultural differences.
-Culturalism recognizes that different cultures have different norms, values, and practices and that these differences can shape human behavior and experience.
+Culturalism strongly emphasizes the tenets of diversity in cultures and the importance of appreciating cultural diversity.
+Culturalism acknowledges that cultural differences involve different norms, values, and practices influencing human behavior and experiences.

 1. Focus on Subjectivity